gmail unsubscribeemail managementproductivity

 • Spammers who ignore unsubscribe requests

-When Gmail's automatic unsubscribe doesn't appear, you need to find the link manually.
+When Gmail's automatic unsubscribe doesn't appear, you need to find the link yourself.

 Step 1: Open the promotional email

-Step 2: Scroll to the bottom 99% of legitimate marketing emails have unsubscribe links in the footer due to CAN-SPAM Act requirements.
+Step 2: Scroll to the bottom 99% of legitimate marketing emails have unsubscribe links in the footer because the CAN-SPAM Act requires them.

 Step 3: Look for common unsubscribe text: